-Appliances with multiple cycles
+Appliances with duty cycles

 season type